In this article, we examine popular investment options and how they stack up with regard to the time and effort required, yield, risk and resale.

 Another popular option is buy-to-let property.

-In many respects it’s a very simple investment concept; buy a property, do it up, rent it out – job done.
+Should you invest in property?
+In many respects, it’s a very simple investment concept; buy a property, do it up, rent it out – job done.
 Everybody needs a roof over their heads and we all know how hard it is nowadays to get a foot on the property ladder.

 “It’s the way to make money … or so some people claim.
 On the surface, it seems like a sure-fire bet; in reality, it’s usually more headache than it’s worth.
 The challenges start early, and they almost always involve time and money.”